What are the Most Common Substance Use Disorders in the United States?

-In the latest edition of the DSM, substance abuse and dependence are combined under the category of ‘Substance Use Disorders’.
+Substance abuse and dependence are combined under the category of ‘Substance Use Disorders’ in the latest edition of the DSM.
 These occur when the recurrent use of a substance causes health problems, impairment of judgment, interpersonal issues or the inability to meet responsibilities.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the most common substance use disorders include alcohol, cannabis, tobacco, stimulants, hallucinogens and opioids.

 While education efforts and public policy greatly reduced the number of people who smoke since 1964, tobacco use remains the leading preventable cause of mortality in the United States.